Vencord/venmic/README.md

   The setting `ignore_devices` is optional and will default to `true`.
   When enabled it will prevent hardware-devices like speakers and microphones from being linked to the virtual microphone.

+  The setting `workaround` is also optional and will default to an empty array.
+  When set, venmic will redirect the first node that matches the all of the specified properties to itself.
   </blockquote>

 * (GET) `/unlink`